marshmallow-code/marshmallow/docs/quickstart.rst

 Validation
 ----------

-:meth:`Schema.load` (and its JSON-encoding counterpart, :meth:`Schema.loads`) returns a dictionary of validation errors as the second element of its return value.
+:meth:`Schema.load` (and its JSON-decoding counterpart, :meth:`Schema.loads`) returns a dictionary of validation errors as the second element of its return value.
 Some fields, such as the :class:`Email <fields.Email>` and :class:`URL <fields.URL>` fields, have built-in validation.

 .. code-block:: python